 What is a Ragdoll Cat?

-The foundation of the breed came from a cat named Josephine, a domestic long-haired white cat with a striking personality and calm disposition.
-By crossbreeding Josephine with other cats displaying gentle natures, Ann Baker successfully developed the Ragdoll breed.
-Ragdolls are now recognized by major cat registries, including The International Cat Association (TICA) and the Cat Fanciers’ Association (CFA).
+The breedโs foundation came from a cat named Josephine, a domestic long-haired white cat with a striking personality and calm disposition.
+Ann Baker successfully developed the Ragdoll breed by crossbreeding Josephine with other cats displaying gentle natures.
+Major cat registries, including (TICA) and the (CFA), now recognize Ragdolls.

-Ragdolls are often described as “dog-like” due to their loyalty and unique mix of traits.
+Ragdolls are often described as โdog-likeโ due to their loyalty and unique mix of traits.
 They love following their humans around the house, greeting them at the door, and even learning simple commands.
 Grey Ragdolls are no exception; their friendly, calm, and easygoing nature makes them wonderful companions.
-They thrive on attention and often enjoy being held or cuddled, making them the perfect lap cat.

 Understanding the Grey Ragdoll Cat